hymkor/sqlbless/README.md

 - `START filename`
     - Start the SQL script given with filename
 - `REM comments`

 - `DESC [tablename]` / `\D [tablename]`
-    - When the tablename is given, show the specification of the the table
+    - When a table name is specified, shows the schema of that table.
-    - Without the tablename, show the list of tables.
+    - If omitted, displays a list of tables.
+        - In the table list view, the following keys are available:
+        - `r`: Open the `EDIT` command for the selected table.
+        - `Enter`: Show the schema of the selected table.
 - `HISTORY`
     - Show the history of input SQLs
-- `EDIT tablename [WHERE conditions...]`
+- `EDIT [tablename [WHERE conditions...]]`
     - Start an [editor][csvi] to modify the selected records of the table.
     - In the editor, these keys are bound.
         - `x` or `d`: set NULL to the current cell